 "What is fascinating about this study is that the increase in productivity that occurred during the last recession is a consequence of making do with less — the quality of the workforce at the firm we study hardly changed," said Christopher Stanton, assistant professor of finance at the David Eccles School of Business and a co-author of the study.
 "This is evidence that in areas where unemployment is high, workers are responding to the reduced likelihood of obtaining an alternative job and, therefore, working harder to keep the one they have."
-[10 Tips to Improve Productivity at Work]

 The research polled more than 23,000 employees in a number of firms from more than 10 states and examined the performance of "star" and "laggard" workers.
 Star workers were defined as employees who consistently performed better than the average worker, while laggard workers were defined as employees whose productivity was less than average worker's.

 Though all workers saw some kind of increase in their productivity, laggard workers actually saw the biggest changes in productivity.